What's Your Design Style Continued...

 French country design embraces rough, unfinished, and slightly worn surfaces.
 It is warm, welcoming, and unpretentious.
 It embraces a combination of wood, fabric, and wrought iron materials.

-The color palette of French country design reflect the rural countryside with warm whites and earthy hues.
+The color palette of French country design reflects the rural countryside with warm whites and earthy hues.

 For more examples of French country decorating, check out this article from HGTV.